abdullah-athar/MLops-with-GCP/README.md

 Project details
 ===
 The main objective of this project is to learn how to automate the whole machine learning app deployment process.
+This is a first attempt with boiler plate code reused, and subsequent attempts will strive to develop on these topics further!

+- Tensorflow
+- Kubernetes
+- Docker